vdel26/realtimebcn/README.md

 http://realtimebcn.meteor.com

-Meteor.js application and mobile version adapted for full-screen in iOS.
+Web application and mobile version adapted for full-screen in iOS.
+Uses Meteor.js and Handlebars.